 \subsection{Performance Comparison}

-We categorize the baselines into three groups: \begin{itemize} \item \textit{Spotting Models}: LSSNet~\cite{yu2021lssnet}, MTSN~\cite{liong2022mtsn}, Tan et al.\cite{tan2023unbiased}, AUW-GCN\cite{yin2023aware}, and SpotFormer~\cite{deng2024spotformer}.
-These methods do not address recognition. \item \textit{Detection Models:} STR~\cite{liong2023spot} is one of the only two prior works that generate both temporal intervals and expression labels for long videos. \item \textit{Cascaded Spotter + Recognizer}: We construct a cascaded pipeline by taking the spotted intervals from FEDN, and feeding them to two recognizers: (a) CEFLNet~\cite{liu2022clip}, a CNN-based sequential model that processes the frames from onset to offset and (b) the recognition model of STR.
-There are two versions of our spotter: (a) one trained jointly with recognition, and (b) one trained solely for spotting.
+We categorize the baselines into three groups: \begin{itemize}[nosep] \item \textit{Spotting Models}: LSSNet~\cite{yu2021lssnet}, MTSN~\cite{liong2022mtsn}, Tan et al.\cite{tan2023unbiased}, AUW-GCN\cite{yin2023aware}, and SpotFormer~\cite{deng2024spotformer}.
+These methods do not address recognition. \item \textit{Detection Models:} STR~\cite{liong2023spot} is one of the only two prior works that generate both temporal intervals and expression labels for long videos. \item \textit{Cascaded Spotter + Recognizer}: We build two-stage pipelines using FEDN’s spotter (trained with or without recognition labels), combined with other state of the art recognizers: CEFLNet~\cite{liu2022clip}, a CNN-based sequential model that processes the frames from onset to offset, or STR’s recognizer.
+This setup illustrates the impact of joint supervision.

 \end{itemize}